edwardsjohnmartin/Phanon-old/README.md

 <p>Clone this repository and unzip it.
 Move it to wherever you want it.
 Putting it in the htdocs folder in the XAMPP installation folder makes things a little easier.
 It is usually located at "C:\xampp\htdocs".</p>

 ### Install Composer
-<p>Since Phanon uses the Laravel PHP Framework, <a href="https://getcomposer.org/">Composer</a> needs to be installed.
+<p>Since Phanon uses the Laravel PHP framework, <a href="https://getcomposer.org/">Composer</a> needs to be installed.
+Installation is quick and painless and all the default values can be kept.</p>

 ### Install Composer Within the Project Directory
 <p>In order for the website to work, you must install composer in the actual project directory.
 On Windows, open the Command Prompt.
 Navigate to where you moved the Phanon repository you downloaded.
 Type in the command: <pre align="center">composer install</pre></p>